Introduction to Northern Ireland

 The hostility between Catholics and Protestants in Ireland was part of a larger set of political machinations by Kings and Popes in England, Scotland, and continental Europe.

-The violent years of uprising, including the Easter Uprising of 1916 and the later “Troubles” (late 1960’s until the end of the century) arose from the tensions of colonization and the different Christian religion practiced by those identifying as English and Scottish.
+The violent years of uprising, including the Easter Uprising of 1916 and the later “Troubles” (late 1960s until the end of the century), arose from the tensions of colonization and the different Christian religions practiced by those identifying as English or Scottish.

-A part of the UK, Northern Ireland remains a separate political entity to the rest of Ireland.
+A part of the United Kingdom, Northern Ireland remains a separate political entity to the rest of Ireland.

-The Troubles murals all over the nation show the battles waged and martyrs created during the civil war.
-These are being progressively painted over as new generations choose to live without these reminders of the Troubles.
+The Troubles murals in several cities and towns show the battles waged and the martyrs created during the civil war.
+These are progressively being painted over as new generations choose to live without the reminders of the recent violent past.

-But music, poetry, mythology and folklore, not to mention football, are strong traditions that thrive in the 21st century.
+But music, poetry, mythology and folklore – not to mention football – continue to be strong traditions that thrive in the 21st century.